How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Error 1: Too late activation

-Many patients only start exercising shortly before surgery.
+Many patients only start exercising shortly before their surgery.
 However, the earlier you start, the better.

-Even simple exercises several weeks before the intervention can significantly improve the outcome.
+Even simple exercises several weeks before the procedure can significantly improve the outcome.

 Error 2: Fear-induced immobility

-Excessive caution before surgery significantly prolongs the rehabilitation phase afterwards.
+Excessive rest before surgery significantly prolongs the rehabilitation phase afterward.

 Error 3: Unbalanced diet